NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 An $800,000 EDA grant was approved in March 2021 to begin the engineering, design and permitting of 206 miles of open-access middle-mile fiber routes in Southern and Central Virginia that will increase broadband capacity and boost the region’s ability to withstand future economic disruptions.

-As of 2021, the MBC network footprint spans 41 counties and cities in Southern Virginia with nearly 2,000 route miles of fiber stretching across the region.
+As of 2024, the MBC network footprint spans 41 counties and cities in Southern Virginia with 2,500 route miles of fiber stretching across the region.

 LIT Networks

 One of MBC’s key growth initiatives is to expand network reach through strategic partnerships with other local/regional fiber optic network operators.
 MBC formed LIT Networks (Local to International Transport) in 2014 to enable other fiber network providers to interconnect with MBC’s extensive network and become a part of a larger network that incorporates revenue sharing as a business model.
-This model has proven highly successful for several years, and is now growing in size to accommodate other network providers.
-For more information on LIT Networks, visit https://www.litnetworks.com/.
+This model has proven highly successful for several years and is growing to accommodate other network providers.
+For more information on LIT Networks, visit https://www.litnetworks.com/

 Reinvesting in Our Communities

-We continue to look for ways to accelerate our mission of reinvesting in our communities through projects that have a social, technology and/or educational impact in Southern Virginia.
+MBC continues to look for ways to accelerate our mission of reinvesting in our communities through projects that have a social, technology, and/or educational impact in Southern Virginia.

 Community Programs and Organizations

-Each year from 2012 to 2015, MBC supported all YMCA, Boys and Girls Clubs, Head Start Programs, scholarships, and high school robotics programs in Southern Virginia with monetary donations.
+From 2012 to 2015, MBC supported all YMCA, Boys and Girls Clubs, Head Start Programs in Southern Virginia with monetary donations totaling over $100,000.

 Scholarships